Skip to main content

 Contract termination: Practical solutions

-Bearing in mind the extensive commercial and legal considerations, not to mention the traps for the unwary, which should be taken into account when terminating contracts, urgent specialist legal advice should be sought immediately the prospect of termination is mooted.
+Bearing in mind the extensive commercial and legal considerations, not to mention the traps for the unwary, urgent specialist legal advice should be sought immediately the prospect of contract termination is mooted.

-Once a termination strategy has been settled upon, all colleagues/teams/departments throughout the business who may deal with the counterparty in question should be informed and advised as to the position.
+Once a termination strategy has been settled upon, all business colleagues/teams/departments, who may deal with the counterparty in question, should be informed and advised as to the position.

 Measures should be taken to deal with the commercial and legal effects of contract termination.
 For example, alternative arrangements should be put into place to minimise disruption to ongoing projects/operations.
 Arrangements should be made to ensure compliance with any provisions or obligations which survive termination (concerning confidential information, or the possession or use of the counterparty’s intellectual property, for example).